ersilia-os/eos3d3r/README.md

 Short description of the model in one or two sentences.
 - Input: SMILES
 - Output: Possibility of hERG blockade
-- Model type: (Regression or Classification)
+- Model type: Regression
-- Training set: (number of compounds and link to the training data)
+- Training set: 2130
 - Mode of training: Web-based model

 # Source code